Corset Fetish

 Overview

 Corset fetishism is an erotic interest in which arousal attaches to corsets and structured foundation garments, both for how they look and for the firm, shaping pressure they exert on the torso.
 The appeal may rest on the exaggerated hourglass silhouette, the steady sensation of compression and support, the boned and laced construction, and the dense historical and fashion connotations the garment carries.
 It sits within the broader family of clothing fetishism and overlaps with interests in bodily restriction.
-This article traces its documented lineage, how the interest is typically expressed, the proposed psychology, its prevalence, and the genuine physical-safety considerations that distinguish tightlacing from most benign garment kinks.
+Its most intensive expression, tightlacing, is the practice of wearing a very tightly laced corset to shrink and reshape the waist.
+This article traces the garment's lineage, how the interest is typically expressed, the proposed psychology, its prevalence, and the genuine physical-safety considerations that set tightlacing apart from most benign garment kinks.

 History & origins